42wim/caddy-gitea/README.md

 ### Gitea config

-There are 2 options to expose your repo's as a page, that you can use both at the same time.
+There are multiple options to expose your repo's as a page, that you can use both at the same time.

-- creating a gitea-pages repo with a gitea-pages branch
+- creating a gitea-pages repo with a gitea-pages branch and a gitea-pages topic
-- adding a gitea-pages branch to any repo of choice
+- adding a gitea-pages branch to any repo of choice and a gitea-pages topic
+- adding a gitea-pages-allowall topic to your repo (easiest, but less secure)

 #### gitea-pages repo